Framework-R-D/phlex-design/doc/algorithms.rst

 ==========

 As :ref:`mentioned earlier <programming_paradigm:Higher-order functions supported by Phlex>`, an algorithm is registered with the framework as an operator to a higher-order function (HOF).
-The specific signature expected of each algorithm depends on which HOF is needed (see the :ref:`algorithms:HOF operators` below).
+The specific signature expected of each algorithm depends on which HOF is needed (see the :ref:`hof_operators:HOF operators` below).
 Usually, an algorithm does not need to depend on framework interface :dune:`20 Algorithms independent of framework interface`.
 There may be scenarios, however, where dependence on framework interface is required, especially if framework-specific metadata types are used by the algorithm.